tmomani11/maxscore/README.md

 ```

 ## How the Script Works
-[Explain in 3-5 sentences how your script works.
-Include information about:]
-- How you read and store numbers in an array
-- How you loop through the array to find the maximum value
+1. The script prompts the user to enter five positive integer scores.
+2. It reads the scores into an array, ensuring to trim any leading or trailing whitespace.
+3. It validates that each input is a positive integer.
+4. It calculates the maximum score from the array.
-- How you calculate and display the difference between each score and the highest
+5. It computes the difference between each score and the maximum score.
+6. Finally, it prints the maximum score and the differences for each score.

 ## Testing Results
-[Describe your testing process and results.
-Include:]
+The script has been tested with various inputs, including:
+- Valid positive integers
+- Inputs with leading/trailing whitespace
+- input from `maxscore-input` file to ensure correct functionality in non-interactive mode.
-- Example successful inputs and results
+- Invalid inputs to verify error handling.
-- How you used the maxscore-input file to test

 ## Challenges and Solutions
-[Optional: Describe any challenges you encountered while creating this script and how you solved them.
-This could include debugging issues, arrays, or Git workflow problems.]

 ## Resources
-[List any resources you used (class slides, ChatGPT, etc.).
-Please refer to the course syllabus for more details on citations.]
+- day 11 arrays lecture
 ## License
 This project is part of coursework for Chapman University and is intended for educational purposes.